Hawarden, Saskatchewan: Events

 Beginning in 2001, the Hawarden Winter Warriors have hosted the Annual Hawarden Vintage Snowmobile Rally.
 The rally includes a 97 km long trail for new snowmobiles and a 32 km long trail for vintage snowmobile.
 The event starts at the Hawarden Hall, and has included many vintage snowmobiles, snow planes, great prizes and raffles.

 Also beginning in 2001 was Bert's Boxing Day Classic, a rec hockey tournament in memory of Brendan Ringdal.
 The annual tournament was held in Hawarden until 2010, when it was moved to Kenaston due to the closure of the Hawarden rink.

-Hawarden's 90th Anniversary Celebration was held in 1999, with a parade, performances by local talent (including the Whistlers), and fireworks.
+Hawarden's 100th Anniversary Celebration was held in 1999, with a parade, performances by local talent and fireworks.